Skiing (Alpine)

 • Students must be taught the importance of skiing in control at all times.

-• Students must ski in areas identified as appropriate by the qualified instructor.
+• Students must ski in areas identified as appropriate by the Qualified Instructor.

 • Communicate to students the importance of being aware of the location of other skiers, around them, to avoid interference and collisions.